gilch/hissp/docs/lissp_quickstart.rst

    42

-   ;; Sometimes you really want a name captured, so don't qualify and don't generate a new symbol:
+   ;; Sometimes you really want a capture, so don't qualify and don't gensym:
    #> (setattr _macro_
    #..         'fnx
    #..         (lambda (: :* body)